kedro-org/kedro/docs/source/nodes_and_pipelines/nodes.md

 Nodes are the building blocks of pipelines, and represent tasks.
 Pipelines are used to combine nodes to build workflows, which range from simple machine learning workflows to end-to-end (E2E) production workflows.

-You must first import libraries from Kedro and other standard tools to run the code snippets demonstrated below.
+You must first import libraries from Kedro and other standard tools to run the code snippets below.

 ```python
 from kedro.pipeline import *